UnforeseenOcean/Ascender/Updates.md

 Problems were collected:
 - Chests do not spawn loot
 - Ascending rewards are not selectable
-- Autosave is broken and its icon is always on the screen
+- Autosave is broken and its icon gets stuck on the screen when ascending

 Gameplay is possible, but your progress is not saved. (yet)